mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } ReInit;
 ~~~

+A ReInit proposal is invalid if the `version` field is less than the version
+for the current group.

 A member of the group applies a ReInit proposal by waiting for the committer to
 send the Welcome message that matches the ReInit, according to the criteria in
 {{reinitialization}}.

-If a ReInit proposal is included in a Commit, it MUST be the only proposal
-referenced by the Commit.
-If other non-ReInit proposals have been sent during
-the epoch, the committer SHOULD prefer them over the ReInit proposal, allowing
-the ReInit to be resent and applied in a subsequent epoch.
-The `version` field
-in the ReInit proposal MUST be no less than the version for the current group.

 ### ExternalInit